Felix-Voyle/Sneakers_MS4/README.md

 ### Acknowledgements
 - All of the course material provided allowed me to create this site.
 Specifically the Boutique Ado mini project.

 - My mentor Narender who helped with any outstanding queries I had.

+-Stack overflow was always a great help if i encountered any issues, I could usually find someone who has had the same problem and a rough fix to the issue.